-Booties are the most confusing shoe.
+Booties are a confusing shoe.
 They are gorgeous, on trend and edgy, but then they don’t seem to go with a lot and often shorten your legs.
-That’s because booties end abruptly at your ankle and need something between this awkward short boot and your leg.
+That’s because often booties end abruptly at your ankle and need something between this awkward short boot and your leg.
 Sometimes all it needs is a scrunched skinny pant or a pair of tights, but another solution is to wear socks.
 A sock is the buffer between the bootie and your leg.
 It transitions the bluntness of the shoe to the stem of your leg.
 It also creates dimension and warms your tootsies.
-Now, how to wear socks with booties …
+So, how to wear socks with booties …

 Which Socks For Bare Legs?